Amaury/AngstromDB/README.md

 ÅngströmDB
 ==========

-Very simple key-value noSQL database, based on LMDB and nanomsg.
-Created as code example during a talk.
+Very simple key-value noSQL database, based on [LMDB](http://symas.com/mdb/) and [nanomsg](http://nanomsg.org/).

-ÅngströmDB was created for educational usage only.
-Some parts are naively implemented.
+Created as code example during a talk. ÅngströmDB was designed for educational usage only.

+* No error management.
+* Some parts are naively implemented.
+* No replication mechanism.

 See [FineDB](http://www.finedb.org) for a real high-performance noSQL database.